Welcome to the information page about the Rhodes Scholarships for India.

 - Girish Karnad (India & Magdalen 1960), contemporary writer, playwright, actor and film director.
 He is a recipient of the Jnanpith Award, the highest literary honour conferred in India, for his contributions to Kannada literature and theatre.

 - Lavanya Rajamani (India & Hertford 1996), advisor and writer on international environmental law, in particular international climate change law and policy.
 She is a professor at the Centre for Policy Research in New Delhi.

 - Mahesh Rangarajan (India & Balliol 1986), researcher, author and historian with a special interest in environmental history and colonial history of British India.
 He is also a political commentator and a psephologist.

 Information about Rhodes Scholars elected in India and around the world can be found in biographies of the Rhodes class of 2015.

-Applications for the Rhodes Scholarships for 2017 for India will open in June.
+Applications for the Rhodes Scholarships for 2017 for India are now open.
+Start your application here.

 To see the press release about the Scholars-elect class of 2016, please click here.

 Prospective applicants from India should carefully review:

 1. the general information about the Rhodes Scholarships,